 Bigg Boss 3 Telugu Wild Card Entry: A Popular Tollywood Actress Denies All The Rumours!

-It has been close to one week since the commencement of Bigg Boss Telugu 3 and it seems like the fans are impressed with the proceedings of the show.
+It has been close to one week since the commencement of Bigg Boss3 Telugu and it seems like the fans are impressed with the proceedings of the show.
 With as many as 15 contestants inside the house, everything is perfectly set for an exciting contest.
 They audiences are impressed with the selection that the team has made in connection with contestants.

-Amidst all these unconfirmed reports, the actress herself has come up with a official clarification regarding this.
+Amidst all these unconfirmed reports, the actress herself has come up with an official clarification regarding this.
 Shraddha Das took to her Twitter account to quash all these rumours and thus confirmed that she is not a part of the show.

 "Have to put up this late post because im getting too many messages with lots of articles and news floating around that i have been approached by #telugubiggboss3 makers and that i am entering the house as a wild card entrant.
 There is no truth to it.", the actress wrote on her Twitter account.